jangernert/FeedReader/README.md

 ```

 ### Ubuntu : <br/>
-The easiest way to install the latest FeedReader right now is to build from source,which you can do with this script:
+The easiest way to install the latest FeedReader right now is to build from source, which you can do with this script:
 ```bash
 curl https://raw.githubusercontent.com/jangernert/FeedReader/master/scripts/install_ubuntu.sh | bash
 ```

 On Ubuntu 18.10 or newer you can install FeedReader with
 ```bash
 sudo apt install feedreader
 ```